micmejia/bible-dump/NKJV/Amos/Amos 6.md

 Then it shall come to pass, that if ten men remain in one house, they shall die.

 ###### 10
-And when [^a]a relative _of the dead,_ with one who will burn _the bodies,_ picks up the [^b]bodies to take them out of the house, he will say to one inside the house, "_Are there_ any more with you?"
+And when a relative _of the dead,_ with one who will burn _the bodies,_ picks up the bodies to take them out of the house, he will say to one inside the house, "_Are there_ any more with you?"
 Then someone will say, "None."
 And he will say, "Hold your tongue!
 For we dare not mention the name of the Lord."

 ###### 11
 For behold, the Lord gives a command: He will break the great house into bits, And the little house into pieces.